MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/jsontoken-asobject-method.md

 *JsonToken*
 Type: JsonToken

-A JsonToken for which **IsObject** returns **true**.
+A JsonToken for which IsObject returns **true**.
 If the JsonToken does not represent a JSON object, a run-time error occurs.

 ## Return Value
-Type : JsonObject
+Type: JsonObject

 The returned JsonObject contains the same data as the JsonToken, but allows object-specific operations to be performed on it.